-These must be appointed as outlined in Regulation 14, unless otherwise approved by the ITF.
+Minimum requirements must be met for each stage of the Competition as shared by the ITF in advance of each stage/event.
 In addition, the Host Nation must also appoint the following Tournament Personnel:

 - a) Tournament Director

 - b) Chief of Officials

 - c) Chief of Ballpersons

 - d) Ballpersons

 - e) Tournament Doctor

 - f) Sports Physiotherapist

 - g) Stringer

-- 5. Communications
+5. Communications